thetwopct/create-acf-block-json/README.md

 It will generate:

-- Folder - containg folder for your block.
+- Folder - containing folder for your block.
 - block.json - prefilled with common block information and default values.
 - PHP file - setup with basic information, classes and innerblocks.
 - SCSS files - for the frontend and editor.
 SCSS is useful if you use a compiler to output CSS files.